upcontent/UpContent-Marketing/content/post/marketing-rules-80-20-rule-thirds.md

 #### The 80%
 80% of the content you put out on social media should not talk about your brand or product at all.
 This content needs to be relevant to your industry, as well as provide interesting, educational information: i.e. instructions on how to do something, insights on how to view something, introductions to new perspectives, news on industry innovations, etc.

 This 80% should consist of content that you vet and believe will be valuable to your audience.
-It should come from reputable sites, influencers or competitors.
+It should come from reputable sites, influencers, or competitors.
 (Competitors you say?!
 Sam Milbrath ([@sam_milbrath](https://twitter.com/sam_milbrath)) of Hootsuite put it well:

     > “Why is sharing outsider content by other businesses or thought leaders so important?
 It shows your audience that you know the industry like the back of your hand, you’re collegial and aware of competition.
 It shows that you’re collaborative and confident enough in your own brand to share another’s content.
 It also doubles your exposure by connecting your content to their audience or online community.
-By sharing content from another business, even a competitor, you position your business as the industry’s finest, most well rounded content source.”<sup>1</sup>)
+By sharing content from another business, even a competitor, you position your business as the industry’s finest, most well rounded content source.”<sup>1</sup>

 #### The 20%